Device registration and app re-signing

 Distribute a new release

-When you distribute a new release to a group that does not have automatic device management enabled, a Devices step is part of the wizard.
+When you distribute a new release to a group that doesn't have automatic device management enabled, a Devices step is part of the wizard.
 The step checks if you have unprovisioned devices in the distribution group; if this happens, you can check the Register devices and re-sign app checkbox.
-App Center then performs three operations for you:
+App Center then runs three operations for you:

 - Register new device IDs in the Apple Developer portal.

 - Add the devices to the provisioning profile and download it.